 Ways to improve your score

 Register to vote

 If you’re not on the electoral roll, it’s much harder to get accepted for credit.
 You don’t have to wait for the annual reminder or for the elections to roll around.
-You can apply at any time on Gov.uk.
-You will be asked a series of questions aimed at identifying you and the local electoral borough you need to register with.
+Apply at any time on Gov.uk.
+You will be asked a series of questions checking your identity and the local council you need to register with.
 You will need your national insurance number to register.
-If you worry that your council will sell on your personal information, you can opt out of the open electoral register which can be used for marketing.
+If you worry the council will sell on your personal information, you can opt out of the open register which may be used for marketing.

 Are you financially linked to someone with a poor history?

-If you are financially linked to someone on any product, that means their files can be accessed and looked at as part of assessing whether to accept you for credit.
+If you are financially linked to someone, that means their files can be considered as part of whether you are accepted for credit.
 Even just a joint bills account with flatmates can mean you are co-scored.
-If your partner/flatmate has a poor history or you worry they do, keep your finances separate and make sure you are not still linked with previous addresses or living situations.
+If your partner/flatmate has a poor history or you worry they do, keep your finances separate.
+Make sure you are not still linked with previous addresses or living situations.

 A very important factor in your credit score is your payment history.
-If you are late with payments even if you make them up later, you will see a negative impact on your credit report.
-Ensure you make all your payments for utility bills, mobile phones and any loans on time will help improve your score.
+If you are late with payments, even if you make them up later, you will see a negative impact on your credit report.
+Ensure you make payments for utility bills, mobile phones and any loans on time will help improve your score.

 Store vs Bank Cards

 High interest store cards and mail order credit are judged more harshly than bank credit cards.
-If you regularly shop in one place, a store card can come with added benefits and if you make sure it is paid off each month it shows potential lenders you can manage your money.
+If you regularly shop in one place, a store card can come with added benefits.
+If you make sure it is paid off each month it shows potential lenders you can manage your money.
 Paying off and closing unused store cards or mail order credit can help improve your score.